Batch server overview

 All batch servers can be managed from a single location.

-Because batch servers are also active AOS instances that service requests from Microsoft Dynamics 365 for Finance and Operations clients and other associated components, you must carefully determine when an AOS instance should be available to process batches.
+Because batch servers are also active AOS servers that service requests from Microsoft Dynamics AX clients and other Microsoft Dynamics AX components, determine carefully when an AOS is available to process batches.

 The following walkthroughs describe how tasks are processed, and how batch groups can be used to associate batch jobs with batch servers.